Ottokar I of Bohemia: Early years

 Ottokar's parents were Vladislaus II, Duke of Bohemia, and Judith of Thuringia.
 His early years were passed amid the anarchy that prevailed everywhere in the country.
 After several military struggles, he was recognized as ruler of Bohemia by Holy Roman Emperor Henry VI in 1192.
 He was, however, soon overthrown for joining a conspiracy of German princes to bring down the Hohenstaufen dynasty.
-In 1197, Ottokar forced his brother, Duke Vladislaus III Henry, to abandon Bohemia to him and to content himself with Moravia.
+In 1197, Ottokar forced his brother, Duke Vladislaus III, to abandon Bohemia to him and to content himself with Moravia.

 Taking advantage of the civil war in Germany between the Hohenstaufen claimant Philip of Swabia and the Welf candidate Otto IV, Ottokar declared himself King of Bohemia in 1198, being crowned in Mainz.
 This title was supported by Philip of Swabia, who needed Czech military support against Otto.

 In 1199, Ottokar divorced his wife Adelheid of Meissen, a member of the Wettin dynasty, to marry Constance of Hungary, the young daughter of Hungarian King Béla III.

 In 1200, with Otto IV in the ascendancy, Ottokar abandoned his pact with Philip of Swabia and declared for the Welf faction.
 Otto IV and later Pope Innocent III subsequently accepted Ottokar as the hereditary King of Bohemia.